drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	demanded by @delaunay_def, we are allowed to only perform a computation, involving finding a circumcicle and performing one comparison which would involve determining whether the point not shared by triangles circumcircle is contained inside the circumcircle or not.
-	Algorithms such as initially intruduced by Lawson @Lawson77 exist which do focus on angle comparisons but are not preferred as they do not introduce desired locality and are more complex.
+	Algorithms such as initially introduced by Lawson @Lawson77 exist which do focus on angle comparisons but are not preferred as they do not introduce desired locality and are more complex.

-	And finally we present the theorem which guarantees that we will eventually arrive at our desired Delaunay triangluation by stating that we can travel across all possible triangultions of our point set $P$ by using the fliping operation.
+	And finally we present the theorem which guarantees that we will eventually arrive at our desired Delaunay triangluation by stating that we can travel across all possible triangulations of our point set $P$ by using the flipping operation.

 	#theorem("Lawson")[
 		Given any two triangulations of a set of points $P$, $T_1$ and $T_2$, there exist